-Wi-fi startup Eero lays off 30 employees
+Wi-Fi startup Eero lays off 30 employees

 Eero, which first launched in 2015, aims to change the way we think about wireless routers.
 Last year, Eero unveiled two new hardware products, a next-generation Eero with triband WiFi and the Eero Beacon, which plugs directly into wall sockets in places where it’s inconvenient to have a corded product.

-In July, Eero acqui-hired startup Thington, a home management app founded by Dopplr founder Mitt Biddulph and former Yahoo Brickhouse Head of Product Tom Coates.
+In July, Eero acqui-hired startup Thington, a home management app founded by Dopplr founder Matt Biddulph and former Yahoo Brickhouse Head of Product Tom Coates.

 Eero has raised $90 million from First Round Capital, Menlo Ventures, AME Cloud Ventures, Initialized Capital, Homebrew Ventures and others.
 Its most recent round came in May 2016 with $50 million in funding.